rogerbinns/apsw/_sources/exceptions.rst.txt

 .. exception:: InvalidContextError

   Context is no longer valid.
+Examples include:

+  * Using an :class:`IndexInfo` outside of the :meth:`VTTable.BestIndexObject`
+    method
-Examples include using an :class:`IndexInfo` outside of the :meth:`VTTable.BestIndexObject` method, a registered :class:`FTS5Tokenizer` when the underlying tokenizer has been deleted/replaced, or :meth:`Connection.vtab_config` when not inside :meth:`VTModule.Create`.
+  * Using a registered :class:`FTS5Tokenizer` when the underlying tokenizer has been deleted/replaced
+  * Using :meth:`Connection.vtab_config` when not inside :meth:`VTModule.Create`
+  * Using a :class:`TableChange` outside of a :meth:`~Changeset.apply` conflict
+    handler, or when no longer the current :meth:`Changeset.iter` item

 SQLite Exceptions
 =================